apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 `quantize_net` can be much more complex - all function attributes can be found in the [API](../../api/contrib/quantization/index.rst).

 ### oneDNN Environment Variables
-In version MXNet 2.0 all references to MKLDNN (former name of oneDNN) was replaced by ONEDNN.
+In version 2.0 of MXNet all references to MKLDNN (former name of oneDNN) were replaced by ONEDNN.
 Below table lists all environment variables:

 |              MXNet v1.x              |              MXNet 2.0                 |
 | ------------------------------------ | ---------------------------------------|